Joseph Coles Kirby: Final Years

 In 1915 Kirby was the leader in the successful campaign for 6 o'clock closing of hotel bars.
 Kirby also supported religious instruction in state schools and helped persuade the South Australian Congregational Union to abandon its insistence upon purely secular instruction.
 Later, he promoted Aboriginal protection and was an advocate of an Aboriginal reserve in Arnhem land.
 Although deeply devoted to the Bible and opposing any criticism of it, Kirby was open minded towards Darwinism and eugenics.

 Kirby died 1 August 1924 in Semaphore, South Australia, survived by two sons and three daughters.

+Recognition

+On 22 November 1926 a memorial window was installed in the Congregational Church, Port Adelaide, dedicated to Margaretta and Joseph Coles Kirby in recognition of his years of service as pastor 1880 to 1908, was unveiled by their son Bevan Kirby.
+The window, a stained-glass work depicting the "Good Shepherd" was the work of artisans at A. E. Clarkson Ltd., Adelaide.

-Since 1986, the Port Dock Brewery Hotel in Port Adelaide has produced an ale named Old Preacher, in memory of Kirby, who successfully campaigned for the original hotel to be closed down in 1909.
+From 1986, the Port Dock Brewery Hotel in Port Adelaide produced an ale named Old Preacher, referencing Kirby, who successfully campaigned for the original hotel to be closed down in 1909.